mrds90/MSE-SDC-base_repo/ejercicios/TpFinal/readme.md

 ## Results

+### SNR = No SNR

 ### Errors: 0, Len Diff: 0, Error : 0.00%

+####On the following plots is shown the IDEAL case of a data transmission, having a transmission with no SNR or without noise.
+####The picture below is the general picture with the 10 bytes transmission data.
 ![Ideal](./Figures/case_1_signal_1.png)
 &nbsp;

+####The following pictures shows a zoom in of the picture above, of just one byte transmission.
 ![Ideal](./Figures/case_1_signal_2.png)
 &nbsp;
+####The next 2 pictures shows that the demodulator receives exactly what was sent in bytes and bits.
 ![Ideal](./Figures/case_1_signal_3.png)
 &nbsp;
 ![Ideal](./Figures/case_1_signal_4.png)

+This result is expected because there is no Noise in the channel path.

+### SNR = 10

 ### Errors: 0, Len Diff: 0, Error : 0.00%
 ![Case 2](./Figures/case_2_signal_1.png)